Running and Managing Packages Programmatically

 Loading the Output of a Local Package

-Describes how to execute a package on the local computer and how to load the data flow output into a client application by using the DataReader destination and the DtsClient namespace.
+Describes how to execute a package on the local computer and load the output of the data flow into a client application by using the DataReader destination and the DtsClient namespace.

 Enumerating Available Packages Programmatically